 Buying a property for the first time can be an exciting yet daunting process with many things to consider.
-One of our dedicated residential property specialists will work closely with a first time buyer to understand their priorities, ensuring they have a clear understanding of the process, and will progress things efficiently to help ensure the buyer doesn’t have any nasty surprises.
-Our team have answered below some of the most frequently asked questions received from clients and have listed some key considerations for a potential first time buyer.
+Our dedicated residential property and conveyancing specialists will work closely with you to understand your priorities.
+You will have a clear understanding of the process, and we will progress things efficiently to help ensure that you don’t have any nasty surprises.
+Our team have answered below some of the most frequently asked questions received from clients.
+They have also listed some key considerations for a potential first time buyer.

 To qualify as a ‘First Time Buyer’, all of the individuals buying must fit the following criteria:

 If you are buying a property then you should make sure you have got your finances in place first.
-If you go house hunting before you have gone mortgage hunting, you will complicate the process especially if you do not get the full amount you need and have to scrabble around to make up the shortfall.
+If you go house hunting before you have gone mortgage hunting, you will complicate the process.
+This creates difficulties if you do not get the full amount you need and have to scrabble around to make up the shortfall.

-Taking out a mortgage is a massive commitment, so do your due diligence and don’t sign up for anything you will regret later on.
+Taking out a mortgage is a massive commitment.
+Do your due diligence and don’t sign up for anything you will regret later on.
 Always get a personalised mortgage illustration as this should highlight the important features of your mortgage.
-Remember, a mortgage typically lasts for 25 years so this is a long-term commitment and not something to be rushed into without a lot of careful thought.
+Remember, a mortgage typically lasts for 25 years so this is a long-term commitment.
+It is not something to be rushed into without a lot of careful thought.

 Arranging a survey of the property early on will ensure you know what you are buying and identify any structural or physical issues before you are committed to the purchase.
 You will be purchasing the property ‘warts and all’, so it is important to enlist help from suitable experts so that you know what you are buying.
 To help you uncover issues that may prove costly after completion, you may find our reminders on things such as conducting a boiler inspection and other physical checks useful.